 And a frequency domain comparison:

 The processed track has a noise floor at about -45 dBFS.
 That means that leakage has been reduced - and SNR has been improved - by 12 dB.
 This degree of improvement can be a big deal in a realistic mixing situation, especially considering the additive effect of mixing multiple processed tracks.
 To sum up, as the control is turned clockwise:

 Applying an equivalent amount of processing in two or three key channels of a group can have a beneficial effect on the group’s dynamics, resulting in a subjective sense of ‘openness’ or ‘space’ in the sound.
 Here is a similar comparison for a complete group:

 As before, the red waveform represents the unprocessed group.
 In realistic everyday scenarios, dealing with these concepts boils down to making small improvements that add up.
-Balanced decisions will yield a few dBs of additional dynamic range in some key tracks, further ‘polishing’ the sound and making a big difference in the final result.
+Balanced decisions will yield a few dBs of additional dynamic range in some key tracks, further ‘polishing’ the sound and make a big difference in the final result.
 It should be noted that overprocessing a track is never a good idea: precision and moderation have been the cornerstones of successful mixing throughout the years.
 For more information on drumatom, you can also watch some drumatom related videos!